- My DHB

 There are 20 DHBs in New Zealand and each DHB is governed by a board of up to 11 members.
 DHB boards set the overall strategic direction for the DHB and monitor its performance.

 The Minister of Health appoints up to four members to each board, and the board’s chair and deputy chair.
-The main DHB appointments round is happening this year, alongside the DHB elections.
 Find out more on the DHB appointments page.

 The Minister can also appoint Crown monitors to boards, in certain circumstances.